/csg/ Guide

 Always check the specification sheet on the listing.
 They can lie on the name and the pictures, but not on the specs sheet, if they do, it's an easy open and shut dispute for you.

 If something happens, such as not getting the right item, the item never arriving, arriving broken, etc. Do not attempt to contact the seller, open a dispute right away with as much evidence as you can collect.
-AliExpress will side with you if you have enough evidence of wrongdoing
+AliExpress will side with you if you have enough evidence of wrongdoing.
+They might request you to send the item back, which seems to have become more common now as a way of fraud prevention.
+If you are requested to do so they will cover the shipping costs back.

-If the seller contacts you asking you to close the dispute saying he will refund you, ignore him, this is a surefire way to get chinked.
+If the seller contacts you asking you to close the dispute saying he will refund you, ignore him, this is a surefire way to get fucked over.
 Let Ali sort it out.

 While any stores from Asia, or any store that primarily deals in Asian products is technically discussed in /csg/, some stores are far more popular than others.
 In this section a list of stores is meant to be created, including name of the store, target audience/items, link and peculiarities/general information.